Cc: and BCc: Reply Expectations

 Cc: stands for a courtesy copy.
 Back in the day, it used to indicate carbon copy — when carbon paper had to be used between pieces of paper to create copies of a typewritten document.
 Archaic, right?

-With that in mind, what is expected of you when your name is either in the Cc: field or you are BCc: ‘d on an email?
-This is a topic that many wonder about, so you are not alone!
+Many wonder what is expected when your name is either in the Cc: field or you are BCc: ‘d on an email.
+This is a topic that I get contacted about, so you are not alone!

 Cc: and BCc: Reply Basics: